decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 #### Obtain the avatarId

-To attach an entity to an avatar, you must be able to reference the player's userId.
+To attach an entity to an avatar, you must be able to reference that player's userId.
 There are [various ways]({{ site.baseurl }}{% post_url /development-guide/2018-02-22-user-data %}#get-player-data) to obtain this data.

-- Fetch the current player's Id using `getUserData()`.
+- Fetch the local player's Id using `getUserData()`.

 ```ts
 import { getPlayerData } from "@decentraland/Players"